-Mobile Suit Gundam: Hathaway review – big-robot action on a human scale suit up
+Mobile Suit Gundam: Hathaway review – big-robot action on a human scale

 This review of Mobile Suit Gundam: Hathaway is spoiler-free.